TraduSquare/Persona2po/README.md

+# End Of Life
+This program doesn't receive more updates, use PersonaToolkit

 # Persona2po
 A simple converter for the txt files (PersonaEditor text file) to po from the games Persona 3 and Persona 4.